amansabir/log-parser/README.md

 # log-parser

+## Overview

 Parses Standard Log Files to print the following:

 • The number of unique IP addresses
 • The top 3 most visited URLs
 • The top 3 most active IP addresses

+### Assumptions
+- Log format is strictly similar to the sample provided in /resources/programming-task-example-data.log
+- For each log line, the words are separated by single space (" ")
+- The IP address is the 1st element in the log line split by single space
+- The URL  is the 7th element in the log line split by single space

 ## Getting Started